Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Asymptotic Form near

 The $\Id$ dependence in \eqref{eq:Sigma_sing} signifies that $\Sigma_{11}\approx \Sigma_{22}$ at the singularity.
 Thus \eqref{eq:BosonLDOScorr} simplifies to

-with $I(\Ew)\equiv [I_1(\Ew)+I_2(\Ew)/2$ [see Eq.~\ref{eq:BosonLDOScorr}] \LATER{In our definitions, where should the overall $-1/\pi$ factor be included?} \SAVE{Since the self energy is independent of momentum [cf. Eq. \eqref{eq:energyindep}], the self energy term in the numerator of momentum integral of the self energy corrected propagator does not get affected by the momentum integration and the integral $I(\Ew)$ provides an overall multiplicative factor to the singularity of the self-energy [cf. Eq.~\eqref{eq:BosonLDOScorr}.]}
+with $I(\Ew)\equiv [I_1(\Ew)+I_2(\Ew)]/2$ (see Eq.~\ref{eq:BosonLDOScorr}). \SAVE{Since the self energy is independent of momentum [cf. Eq. \eqref{eq:energyindep}], the self energy term in the numerator of momentum integral of the self energy corrected propagator does not get affected by the momentum integration and the integral $I(\Ew)$ provides an overall multiplicative factor to the singularity of the self-energy [cf. Eq.~\eqref{eq:BosonLDOScorr}.]}